NataliaLKB/learn-git-basics/cheatsheet.md

 ##### Create and move to new branch
 		git checkout -b <new branch name>

+git commit -m 'adding new command in the cheatsheet'

 ##### See all branches in your remote repository
 		git branch -a